Kr-bhairav/Study-Optimizer/DARK_MODE_TEXT_VISIBILITY_FIXES.md

 # Dark Mode Text Visibility Improvements

 ## 🎯 Overview
-This document outlines the comprehensive text visibility improvements made to enhance readability in dark mode across all components of the Smart Study Scheduler application.
+This document outlines the comprehensive text visibility improvements made to enhance readability in dark mode across all components of the Smart Study Optimizer application.

 ## ✅ Text Visibility Fixes Applied